CPAC to Discuss Egypt’s Request for Import Restrictions, Review of Nicaragua MoU

 April 16, 2014

-The Cultural Property Advisory Committee (CPAC) will meet from June 2-4, 2014 in Washington, D.C.
+The Cultural Property Advisory Committee (CPAC) met from June 2-4, 2014 in Washington, D.C.
+Thank you to everyone who submitted letters of support.

-During this meeting, CPAC will begin its discussion concerning the new request from the Government of the Arab Republic of Egypt, which seeks to establish import restrictions on archaeological and ethnological material.
-While some of this discussion will be closed to the public, an open session to receive oral comments on this request will be held on Monday, June 2, 2014.
+During this meeting, CPAC began its discussion concerning the new request from the Government of the Arab Republic of Egypt, which seeks to establish import restrictions on archaeological and ethnological material.
+While some of this discussion was closed to the public, an open session to receive oral comments on this request was held on Monday, June 2, 2014.

 What is a MoU?